-- Prepare the fennel bulbs by getting rid of the hard, outer portions, including the stems.
-Rinse and cut into four or eight portions, depending on the size of the bulb.
+- Prepare the fennel bulbs by removing the hard outer portions, including the stems.
+Rinse and cut into 4 or 8 parts, depending on the size of the bulb.

 - Use the butter to grease the baking dish.
-For this recipe, I used a 7-inch by 5-inch baking dish.
+(NOTE: I used a 7-inch by 5-inch rectangular baking dish for this recipe.)

-- Arrange the fennel in the baking dish, cutting them into smaller portions, if they do not fit.
+- Arrange the fennel, cutting them into smaller portions if they do not fit.

-- Place baking dish in the oven for 40 to 45 minutes, or until the top has browned a bit.
+- Place in the oven for 40 to 45 minutes or until the top is golden.

-- Take baking dish out of the oven and set aside for 5 to 10 minutes.
-You can still see the cream bubbling on the sides of the dish during this time.
+- Take roasted fennel out of the oven and set aside for 5 to 10 minutes.
+You should still see the sauce bubbling on the sides during this time.

-- You can use either double (heavy) cream or light (half & half) cream, depending on how creamy you want the result to be.
+- Cook’s Tip #2: You can use either double (heavy) cream or light (half & half) cream, depending on how creamy you want this fennel side dish to be.